tegorman13/Dissertation/Versions/diss_full_gfm.md

 </div>

-## Model Fitting
+### Model Fitting

 To fit ALM and EXAM to our participant data, we employ a similar method to Mcdaniel et al. (2009), wherein we examine the performance of each model after being fit to various subsets of the data.
-Each model was fit to the data in with separate procedures: 1) fit to maximize predictions of the testing data, 2) fit to maximize predictions of both the training and testing data, 3) fit to maximize predictions of the just the training data.
+Each model was fit to the data with three separate procedures: 1) fit to maximize predictions of the testing data, 2) fit to maximize predictions of both the training and testing data, 3) fit to maximize predictions of the just the training data.
 We refer to this fitting manipulations as “Fit Method” in the tables and figures below.
-It should be emphasized that for all three fit methods, the ALM and EXAM models behave identically - with weights updating only during the training phase.Models to were fit separately to the data of each individual participant.
+It should be emphasized that for all three fit methods, the ALM and EXAM models behave identically - with weights updating only during the training phase.
+Models were fit separately to the data of each individual participant.
 The free parameters for both models are the generalization ($c$) and learning rate ($lr$) parameters.
 Parameter estimation was performed using approximate bayesian computation (ABC), which we describe in detail below.

 > [!NONE]
->
-> ###
 >
 > ** Approximate Bayesian Computation**
 >